 Over all, I felt so proud of our cultures – Of being black.
 Of being African.
 The energy was unbelievable.

-After all of that, nothing much changed for us, except for the fact that we had prouder parents, uncles and aunts and pressure to have the next celebration (which we just had three weeks ago).
+After all of that, nothing much changed for us, except for the fact that we had prouder parents, uncles and aunts and pressure to have the next celebration (which we had in 2019).
 I’m glad that we did it our way and in our own time, despite years of pressure from outsiders.
 You gotta live YOUR truth no matter what!